ModelOriented/DALEX-docs/dalex/adding-new-explanation.md

 This file contains functions that are used in the `plot` method in an `object.py` file.

-## Adding a new option to explainer method - details.
+## Adding a new option to the Explainer method

-When you have implemented the explanation, now it is time to add this new functionality to the `explainer` and make it available for end users.
-You have to open `explainer`'s `object.py` file (this can be found here [`DALEX/python/dalex/dalex/_explainer/object.py`](https://github.com/ModelOriented/DALEX/blob/master/python/dalex/dalex/_explainer/object.py)) and find a method that best corresponds to the new explanation.
+When you have implemented the explanation, now it is time to add this new functionality to `Explainer` and make it available for end users.
+You have to open the `Explainer`'s `object.py` file (this can be found here [`DALEX/python/dalex/dalex/_explainer/object.py`](https://github.com/ModelOriented/DALEX/blob/master/python/dalex/dalex/_explainer/object.py)) and find a method that best corresponds to the new explanation.
 For example, `VIVO` should be added to the `predict_parts` method.
 Each explanation method has a `type` parameter.
-Thus in order to add your new implementation, you should add a new `type` value option and add a new `if` statement in this method that redirects to your actual implementation.
+Thus, in order to add your new implementation, you should add a new `type` value option and add a new `if` statement in this method that redirects to your actual implementation.

 ```
 def predict_parts(self,